BorgXQ/continuo/README.md

 ## Third-Party Assets

 The interface uses IBM Plex Mono; its [font license](assets/fonts/ibm-plex-mono/LICENSE.txt) is included.
 Third-party code and pretrained models retain their own licenses.
-In particular, madmom's models have separate noncommercial terms; see the [distribution notes](docs/windows-release.md#distribution-notices) before redistributing a build.
+Beat This! code and published model weights are MIT-licensed; see the [distribution notes](docs/windows-release.md#distribution-notices) before redistributing a build.